UCI-EECS113-Spring17/Nin10do/docs/source/8a_iop_architecture.rst

 An IO Processor is implemented in the programmable logic and connects to and controls an external port on the board.
 There are two types of IOP: Pmod IOP and Arduino IOP.

 Each IOP contains a MicroBlaze processor, a configurable switch, peripherals, and local memory for the MicroBlaze instruction and data memory.
-The local memory is dual-ported (implemented in Xilin BRAMs), with one port connected to the MicroBlaze, and the other connected to the ARM® Cortex®-A9 processor.
+The local memory is dual-ported (implemented in Xilinx BRAMs), with one port connected to the MicroBlaze, and the other connected to the ARM® Cortex®-A9 processor.
 This allows the ARM processor to access the MicroBlaze memory and dynamically write a new program to the MicroBlaze instruction area.

 The data area of the memory can be used for communication and data exchanges between the ARM processor and the IOP(s).
 E.g. a simple mailbox.